niwa/CuZn_DGV_adjusters/README.md

 To use the code for zinc, you need the following:
 1) The Burrlioz application must be installed on your computer.
 Download from here: https://research.csiro.au/software/burrlioz/
 2) Rdata files with the required zinc toxicity data and MLR parameters.
-These are found in the data folder and need to be saved into a folder on your drive.
+These are found in this github and need to be saved into a folder on your drive.

 ###